mdtanrikulu/ens-verified/sdk/README.md

 await uploadToStorage(JSON.stringify(bundle));
 ```

-The proof bundle lives at the issuer's `specificationURI` registered in `IssuerRegistry`.
-Verifiers get that URI from the registry — it's never stored on-chain in the text record.
+The proof bundle lives at the issuer's `specificationURI` registered in `IssuerRegistry` — either a URL (`https://`, `ipfs://`) or a contract address implementing `IProofBundleProvider` for on-chain retrieval.
+Verifiers get that URI from the registry — it's never stored in the text record.

 ---